daleysoftware/codeeval/README.md

 # CodeEval

 Selected <a href="http://codeeval.com">CodeEval</a> solutions.
-Do not read my solutions if you are a CodeEval participant!
-That would just ruin all the fun.
-If you're interested, check out my
-<a href="https://www.codeeval.com/profile/mpillar/">public profile</a>.
+Sadly, CodeEval is no longer operational.
+It was fun while it lasted!

 ## Development Notes